lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 grid_cell_column_span
 ~~~~~~~~~~~~~~~~~~~~~

-Set how many columns the object should span.
-Needs to be >= 1
+Set how many columns Widget should span.
+Needs to be >= 1.

 .. raw:: html